lengning/Enrichment-test/README.md

 is not specified, only GO terms will be considered.

 The 5th (6th) term defines the threshold to filter out small(large) sets.
 Default is 10 (800).
 Sets that are smaller (larger) than the threshold are not considered.

+The 7th term defines what annotation package to use.
+It could be either 'human' or 'mouse'

+The 8th term defines whether one-tailed p value should be calculated.
+If the input values are absolute values, then it should be specified as "T".
+Otherwise it should be specified as "F", in which case two-tailed p values will be calculated.

 Outputs: